 Due to the COVID 19 crisis and the instructions and directions of the Government, the Council's usual governance arrangements were suspended and no Member meetings took place between 23 March 2020 and 21 May 2020 due to the 'lockdown' and the requirement to maintain social distancing.
-One Cabinet meeting was cancelled during this time and officers therefore took a number of operational decisions to deal with the local consequences of the crisis with the Leader, Deputy Leader, Cabinet Member for Finance and the Leader of the opposition being advised and consulted as appropriate.
-Members were asked to ratify these at the first Cabinet meeting since the lockdown on 21 May 2020.
+One Cabinet meeting was cancelled during this time and officers therefore took a number of operational decisions to deal with the local consequences of the crisis and Members were asked to ratify these at the first Cabinet meeting since the lockdown on 21 May 2020.